eu-vignette/.github/profile/README.md

 # 💎&nbsp; The Ultimate Solution for Road Payment in Europe

 Vignette ID is a revolutionary application that simplifies the process of paying for road usage in Europe.
-The first multi-state road payment app in seven European countries, it allows you to buy a vignette for multiple cars and countries at once.
-The application is easy to use and helps you pay for roads in **Slovenia, Austria, Slovakia, Czech Republic, Hungary, Bulgaria, Romania and tunnels in Austria** in just a few minutes.
+The first multi-state road payment app in **eight European countries**, it allows you to buy a vignette for multiple cars and countries at once.
+The application is easy to use and helps you pay for roads in **Slovenia, Austria, Switzerland, Slovakia, Czech Republic, Hungary, Bulgaria, Romania and tunnels in Austria** in just a few minutes.

 <img src="https://github.com/eu-vignette/.github/blob/main/profile/map.png" width="100%" />